tfranzel/drf-spectacular/docs/faq.rst

-`recommended by Django <https://docs.djangoproject.com/en/4.0/ref/request-response/#telling-the-browser-to-treat-the-response-as-a-file-attachment>`_ for treating a ``Response`` as a file and sets up an appropriate ``Renderer`` that will handle the client ``Accept`` header for this response content type. ``responses=bytes`` expresses that the response is a binary blob without further details on it's structure.
+`recommended by Django <https://docs.djangoproject.com/en/4.0/ref/request-response/#telling-the-browser-to-treat-the-response-as-a-file-attachment>`_ for treating a ``Response`` as a file and sets up an appropriate ``Renderer`` that will handle the client ``Accept`` header for this response content type. ``responses=bytes`` expresses that the response is a binary blob without further details on its structure.

 .. code-block:: python